FREQUENTLY ASKED PARLIAMENTARY QUESTIONS:

 003 Certain members frequently move to table motions.
 When should we table a motion?
 Page 209, line 26 and page 215, line 13.

+A. The motion to Table enables us to lay the main motion aside temporarily when something else of immediate urgency arises.
+Table is commonly misused in place of the motion to Postpone Indefinitely, and to Postpone to a Certain Time.
 It is out of order to Table a motion if there is no matter urgently requiring immediate attention.
 Table is incorrectly used and wrongly admitted as in order with the intention of either killing a motion without a direct vote, or of suppressing a motion without debate.
 This is in violation of a basic principle of general parliamentary law that only a two-thirds vote can rightfully suppress a main motion without debate.

 004 Can one member yield his or her speaking time to another member?
 Page 388,line 12.